PlutoCoders/assignment2Portfolio/readme.md

 # Other Notes
 - The reset CSS contains copied code from week 2 notes during the reset section.
 - I used unsplash.com for free images.
-- Other than reviewing some class notes from week 2, I also used this video as reference: https://youtu.be/wRNinF7YQqQ
+- Other than reviewing some class notes from week 2, I also used this video as reference: https://youtu.be/wRNinF7YQqQ , and this: https://www.youtube.com/watch?v=PwWHL3RyQgk
-- My brother Furkan also tried to help me a bit.
+- My brother also tried to help me a bit.